Ceviche9/Carloan/README.md

 > You should not be able to register a new rental if there is already one open for the same user.
 > It should not be possible to enter a new rental if one already exists for the same car.

+## 📝 License

+This project was a challenge for a full stack developer position and is under the MIT license.
+See the file [LICENSE](LICENSE.md) for more details.

 ---